secretstartups/handbook/content/handbook/resellers/channel-program-guide/mdf.md

 - All of the files received by the partner are checked.
 If any documentation is missing or does not fulfill the MDF Guidelines we will reach out to partner.
 - All of the documentation gets uploaded to the POP issue and the label for MDF Program Owner to review and approve.
-- MDF Program Owner checks every POP issue, looking at lead list, invoice and supporting images/pdfs and approves it or tags Channel Marketing Managers if there’s a concern.
+- MDF Program Owner checks every POP issue, looking at lead list, invoice and supporting images/pdfs and approves it or tags Channel Marketing Managers if there's a concern.
 - Once approved, Teri will upload the lead list to the Lead Upload Issue.
 - She will email the invoice to AP.
 - She will note in Zip/Coupa - MDF Reimbursement payment is clear to pay.